Friends of Photography: History

 During the first decade the organization operated with an all-volunteer committee structure, and it grew rapidly because the exhibitions held at its Carmel gallery were very successful, attracting both local collectors and artists as well as visitors from around the country.
 In addition, they instituted a series of very popular classes, seminars and workshops that raised both the profile of the organization and brought in regular revenues in addition to donations by its members.
 In 1972 it began to publish a magazine called Untitled, which after two years turned into an ongoing series of monographs.
 The exhibitions and publications helped build the reputation of the organization, which rapidly increased in size and scope.

 As they grew, they hired a series of photography and fundraising professionals to run the organization, including William Turnage, Fred Parker, James Enyeart, James Alinder, Lynn Upchurch and Ron Egherman.
 Each person brought a personal style to the organization, but through it all there remained the guiding vision of its founder Ansel Adams.
-He remained a very active and passionate member of the organization's board, and almost nothing happened without his approval.
+He remained an active member of the organization's board, and almost nothing happened without his approval.

 Adams died in 1984, and with his death the organization began to explore its future course.
 The organization was founded and remained in Carmel primarily because that was where Adams lived.
 With his death that constraint was removed, and at the same time the photography and art gallery market in San Francisco was significantly expanding.
 The Trustees decided that to optimize their mission of promoting fine art photography the organization should reach out to a larger audience, and they began to raise money to move to a new building in San Francisco.
 At the time the organization had an annual operating budget of $1.6 million and a membership of 15,000 individuals.

 After a three-year fundraising campaign, the organization raised $2.5 million to lease and renovate a former health clinic in the Yerba Buena district of San Francisco.
 They named the new building the Ansel Adams Center.
 At the time the new building opened it was the largest photography center on the West Coast, with changing exhibitions in four different galleries plus a separate gallery permanently devoted to showing the works of Adams.